Breaking Utena away from Anthy <- Previous • Next -> The final showdown.

 In the First Seduction, the pink and red cut roses ejaculated from a vase stand for Utena and Akio and their sex act.
+They are at the edge of the room, visible but small and peripheral.
 This time the red and pink roses are living, vigorous, and intertwined.
-Instead of a small vase they grow on a huge pillar; in Utena’s mind, the sex is huge and powerful.
+Instead of being placed separately in a small vase, they grow together on a huge pillar at the center of the greenhouse; in Utena’s mind, the sex is central and dominant, and she is tangled up in it.
 Utena is not equivocal about the coming sex act; her love and lust are fully engaged.
 The red flowers for Akio’s power are above and in the dark; the pink flowers for Utena are below and in the fading daylight.
 Sunset is the time of endings.
 Akio, the darkness of the world, has gained power over Utena, and her light is failing.

 The flowers hint that Akio yet again does not wear a condom.
 If Utena becomes pregnant, as I conclude she does, then this is when it happens.
-Akio will think of and enforce impregnation as a male decision, not a cooperative decision; it represents male power, and Akio’s power over Utena is near its maximum.
+Akio will take impregnation as a male decision, not a cooperative decision; it represents male power, and Akio’s power over Utena is near its maximum.
 The green living roses symbolize life and growth.
 The greenhouse is a place of regeneration where the next generation is brought up.